-Under the supervision and mentorship of our extraordinary and diverse faculty, students will experience the canon of American modern dance, learning to understand and respect the lineage while embracing the future of contemporary forms.
+Students learn from our extraordinary and diverse faculty and from internationally acclaimed artists-in-residence, such as Jennifer Muller/The WORKS.
+From ballet to hip-hop and jazz to West Indian, students will learn technique, dance history, and how to create their own dances.
+Students will experience the canon of American modern dance, learning to understand and respect the lineage while embracing the future of contemporary forms.

-Cross-Endorsement in Dance Teacher Certification
+Cross-Endorsement in Dance Teacher Certification (30 credits)

 Formal Pathway to Dance Teacher Certification

-Dance Education Program Coordinator/Director:
+Interim Dance Education Program Coordinator/Director:

-Catherine J. Fellows, Professor, CCSU
+Catherine Fellows, Professor, CCSU

 Guest Teaching Artists: